freeCodeCamp/freeCodeCamp/guide/english/algorithms/index.md

 [Quick Sort](http://me.dt.in.th/page/Quicksort/)

 #### Merge Sort
-It is the sorting algorithm which relies on the concept how to sorted arrays are merged to give one sorted arrays.
+It is the sorting algorithm which relies on the concept how two sorted arrays are merged to give one sorted array.
 Read more about it here-
 [Merge Sort](https://www.geeksforgeeks.org/merge-sort/)

 freeCodeCamp's curriculum heavily emphasizes creating algorithms.
 This is because learning algorithms is a good way to practice programming skills.
 Interviewers most commonly test candidates on algorithms during developer job interviews.